icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_bldc_position/doc_quickstart/quickstart.rst

 Run the application
 +++++++++++++++++++

-When the application has been compiled, the next step is to run it on the SOMANET Core module using the tools to load the application over JTAG (via the xTAG-2 and Core Debug Adapter) into the xCORE multicore microcontroller.
+When the application has been compiled, the next step is to run it on the SOMANET Core module using the tools to load the application over JTAG (via the xTAG-2 and Core Debug Adapter) into the xCORE multi-core microcontroller.

    #.
 Select the file ``app_demo_bldc_position.xe`` in the ``app_demo_bldc_position`` project from the Project Explorer.
    #.
 Click on the ``Run`` icon (the white arrow in the green circle).